kaylaobritsch/dog-rescue-pattern-library/patterns/pull-quote-section/README.md

-This section features pull quotes from happy dog adoption stories.
-This section is called happy tails.
+The Happy Tails sections features quotes from happy dog adoption stories.
+To support the quotes images are shown of a dog growing up.